SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Add new property](/guides/users-guide/addproperty.png)

-In the upcoming form provide a unique name as identifier and a label for the property and select its data type from the drop down list.
+In the upcoming form, provide a unique name as identifier and a label for the property and select its data type from the drop down list.
 Additionally, select validation rules for the new property:

 |Check box|Description|
 |:---|:---|